Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.

 If you have time, take a mental break from working on the test and then look back over answers you wrote earlier in the test period.

-Higgs, vol. 2, chap.
+Higgs, vol. 1, chap.
+1 on Roots, etc. and chap.
 2 on Heroes and Demigods.
-Know at least a couple selections in that chapter that you could discuss.
+Know at least a couple selections in each chapter that you could discuss.

 Jo Carson, poems in Stories I Ain't Told Nobody Yet (Know at least a couple poems you could discuss.)